There are numerous reasons a lawyer may consider moving toward an alternative career path.

 The Loyola School of Law Alternative Careers page has links to great resources focusing on alternative careers for lawyers.

-The page includes several lists of alternative careers for lawyers, websites of interest, resume advice and examples, and tips on handling tough interview questions.
+The page includes several lists of alternative careers for attorneys, websites of interest, resume advice and examples, and tips on handling tough interview questions.
 Worth your time.

 The Ohio State University Moritz College of Law JD Advantage Careers page is somewhat sparse, but does contain links to two great resources.